BatedUrGonnaDie/salty_bot/README.md

 `!rank <user?>` will retrieve the accuracy, pp ranking, level, and username of the streamer (or the user specified) on osu.

-`!runes` will retrieve the active rune page and add up all the values.
-Note that this will most likely break for the runes with more than one stat.

-`!masteries` will retrieve the active mastery page and output it like so, x/y/z.

 `!createvote <loose/strict> "Poll Name" (option) (if) (strict)` will allow broadcaster to start a poll.
 Mods can start polls if the broadcaster has set so in their dashboard.
 Loose means people can vote for anything while strict